KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 ##  Projects I've Worked On:

+###  Sentiment Analysis of Twitter (X) Data
+- Analyzed tweet content using TF-IDF and categorized sentiments into neutral, positive, and negative; extracted insights on tweet length, word usage, and sentiment distribution to understand audience behavior.
+- Built a Power BI dashboard to visualize sentiment trends by age group and posting time, highlighting key patterns.

 ###  Real-Time Network Anomaly Detection
 - Detected anomalies in network traffic using Isolation Forest and Random Forest with SMOTE for class balancing; the best model achieved 83% recall and 63% accuracy.
 - Engineered features and applied PCA for dimensionality reduction to optimize performance; developed a scalable ML workflow for real-time security monitoring.